kscnl1n/tacctut-vs/READTHEDOCS_OUTPUT/_sources/Connecting to TACC.rst.txt

 **Step 3: Enter Your Password**
 When prompted, type your TACC password.
 If this is your first time logging in, you may be required to set up or reset your password.

-**Step 4: Set Up Two-Factor Authentication (if required)**
+**Step 4: Set Up Two-Factor Authentication**
-Some TACC systems require two-factor authentication.
+TACC systems require two-factor authentication.
 Follow the on-screen prompts to complete the process.

 Tips and Troubleshooting
 ------------------------